Institute on Taxation and Economic Policy (ITEP)

 North Dakota

-- Lawmakers are considering a gas tax increase and an increased electric vehicle fee to fund transportation infrastructure.
+• Lawmakers are considering an increase on gas tax and electric vehicle fees to fund transportation infrastructure.
 In 2025, the state passed a major property tax package that provides a primary residence tax credit and caps annual property tax increases at 3 percent.
 It also caps how much school districts can raise in property taxes.
-Meanwhile, two measures will go before voters this year: a supermajority threshold to pass constitutional measures (by the legislature and citizen-initiated ballot petitions) and a single-subject rule for citizen-initiated petitions.

 Ohio

-- Gov. Mike DeWine signed five property tax bills aimed at limiting property tax growth by capping increases to inflation, expanding county authority to reduce excessive levies, and giving auditors more control over valuations.
+• Gov. Mike DeWine signed five property tax bills aimed at limiting property tax growth by capping increases to inflation, expanding county authority to reduce excessive levies, and giving auditors more control over valuations.
 These measures were enacted to limit property tax increases while lawmakers continue to resist a citizen-led initiative to abolish property taxes entirely.
-Before these property tax cuts were enacted, the state was identified by ITEP as one of the top 5 states in 2025 to provide the biggest tax cuts to millionaires as a result of cuts to the state’s income tax.
+Before these property tax cuts were enacted, the state was identified by ITEP as one of the top five states in 2025 to provide the biggest tax cuts to millionaires as a result of cuts to the state’s income tax.

 Oklahoma

-- Meanwhile, lawmakers are debating property tax cuts.
-Although some lawmakers have proposed exempting homesteads from the property tax—at the cost of $4 to $5 billion—no clear plan has been proposed to sustain the state’s education system.
-The state’s Senate Majority Leader has criticized a proposed ballot initiative that aims to eliminate property taxes on most homesteads, claiming the measure is unaffordable and would require enormous increases in property taxes paid by farms, businesses, and renters.
-Before lawmakers pivoted to property tax cuts, the state was identified by ITEP as one of the top 5 states in 2025 to provide the biggest tax cuts to millionaires via a new law that will gradually reduce the state’s income tax until it is fully eliminated.
+• Meanwhile, lawmakers are debating property tax cuts.
+With senators advancing a measure to increase the state’s homestead property tax exemption from $1,000 to $5,000.
+Others have proposed more extreme measures, like exempting homesteads from the property tax—at the cost of $4 to $5 billion—with no clear plan to sustain the state’s education system.
+The state’s Senate Majority Leader criticized a proposed ballot initiative aiming to eliminate property taxes on most homesteads, claiming the measure is unaffordable and would require enormous increases in property taxes paid by farms, businesses, and renters.

 Oregon